 Figuring out the right exit path and a specific plan to get there is challenging.
 As a startup, you face many unknown variables in regards to how successful you’ll be in the market.
 It can’t be done effectively without careful analysis and a clear, realistic vision.
 Without exception the objective is to sell for the highest possible price.
 But the problem is most startups often provide overly optimistic or unrealistic assessments of their exit options, and wind up turning off investors.

 Your startup could qualify for over $32 billion in grant funding.
 How?
-Through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, also known as America’s Seed Fund.
-These programs are one of the largest sources of early-stage capital for technology commercialization in the United States.
-They provide grant funding to […]
+Through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, also known as America’s […]